wso2/docs-is/en/includes/guides/authentication/passwordless-login/add-passwordless-login-with-passkey.md

 ## Try it out

-In this section, let’s try out the scenario where Passkey progressive enrollment is enabled and Passkey usernameless authentication is disabled.
-The following steps will guide you through enrolling a passkey on-the-fly and then using it to sign in.
+The following guides let you try out a scenario where, passkey progressive enrollment is **enabled** and passkey usernameless authentication is **disabled**.

-**Step 1: Enroll a passkey**
+### Enroll a passkey

+Follow the steps below to enroll a passkey on the fly during login.

 1. Access the application URL.